rjmorris/recipes/crockpot_chicken_chickpea_masala/readme.md

 # Options

 - Replace the chicken with a second can of chickpeas.
 Without the chicken, there is more flexibility on cooking time/temperature.
 Can cook on LOW for 8 hours.
+- If going with the vegetarian option, add a layer of cauliflower florets.
+It would also be helpful to add more liquid, such as water, coconut milk, or the juice from the canned tomatoes.